diagrams/diagrams-doc/release/announce-1.0.markdown

 * Alignment can now be done by trace in addition to envelope ([API](http://projects.haskell.org/diagrams/haddock/Diagrams-TwoD-Align.html)).

-* `lens`es are now used consistently for record fields throughout the library ([documentation](http://projects.haskell.org/diagrams/doc/manual.html#faking-optional-named-arguments)).
+* The [`lens`](http://hackage.haskell.org/package/lens) package is now used consistently for record fields throughout the library ([documentation](http://projects.haskell.org/diagrams/doc/manual.html#faking-optional-named-arguments)).

 * Across-the-board improvements in performance and size of generated